 If you already hold a teaching or training qualification, please refer to the Tariff of Qualifications (ITT) Database for accreditation of prior learning and discuss with the admissions’ tutor at interview.

-This award will fully qualify students to teach in the Education and Training Sector (formerly referred to as the Lifelong Learning Sector).
+This award will fully qualify students to teach post 14 and in the FE and Skills Sector.

 The PGCE requires 100 hours of mandatory teaching practice over the two 2 years of study.
 This can be in paid employment or in a voluntary teaching capacity.
 If teaching in a voluntary capacity, the placement will need to meet certain criteria of suitability.
 This can be discussed at interview.